akhikhl/gretty/README.md

 If you are new with gretty, good starting points would be [getting started](../../wiki/Getting-started) and [feature overview](../../wiki/Feature-overview).

-If you already use gretty, it is always a good idea to look in [what's new](whatsnew.md) section.
+If you already use gretty, it is always a good idea to look in complete [what's new](whatsnew.md) section.

 You can systematically learn all about Gretty in [wiki pages](../../wiki).